AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-add-embed.md

 * **JavaScript helper libraries**: If you already have a library like JQuery implemented in the `<head>` of your pages, load it before Launch in order to leverage its syntax in Launch and Target

-* **HTML5 doctype**: The HTML5 doctype to required for Target implementations
+* **HTML5 doctype**: The HTML5 doctype is required by Target

 * **preconnect and dns-prefetch**: Use preconnect and dns-prefetch to improve the page load time.
 See also: [https://w3c.github.io/resource-hints/](https://w3c.github.io/resource-hints/)

+* **pre-hiding snippet for asynchronous Target implementations**: You will learn more about this in the Target lesson, but when Target is deployed via asynchronous Launch embed codes, you should hardcode a pre-hiding snippet on your pages before the Launch embed codes in order to manage content flicker

 Here is a summary what this these best practices look like in the suggested order.
-Placeholders are in ALL-CAPS for account specific details:
+Note that there are some placeholders for account specific details:

 ```html
 <!doctype html>